 Hancocks Bridge is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 155 people and just one neighborhood, Hancocks Bridge is the 521st largest community in New Jersey.
-Much of the housing stock in Hancocks Bridge was built prior to World War II, making it one of the older and more historic towns in the country.
+Hancocks Bridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Hancocks Bridge is generally considered to be a blue-collar town.
 36.24% of the Hancocks Bridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hancocks Bridge is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Hancocks Bridge who work in sales jobs (20.52%), personal care services (14.41%), and office and administrative support (9.61%).